MarcinKilarski/Website-Audit/seo/seo-instructions.md

 #### Example of Recommendation

 When you look at the pages your backlinks point to (Figure 7.3.2), it appears as though your site has a well-distributed number of links across all of your important pages, such as Home, [KEYWORD D], [PAGE B] and [PAGE A].
-However, when we exclude links from the [THIRD-PARTY SITE] domain, we see that nobody links to your key pages, except from your home page and a few links going to your [KEYWORD D] page (Figure 7.3.3).
+However, when we exclude links from the [THIRD-PARTY SITE] domain, we see that nobody links to your key pages, except from your homepage and a few links going to your [KEYWORD D] page (Figure 7.3.3).
 You should focus on ways to earn backlinks to your [KEYWORD D], [PAGE B] and [PAGE A] pages to help them rank higher in search results.
 Figure 7.3.1 – The 42,853 backlinks to your site, and pages to which they link to.
 Due to the high number of links, we have included them in a Google Sheets file.
 [LINK TO DATA BASE]